 #3 UAV Controller identification and authorization/authentication

 The procedure describes the identification and authorization of the UAV, but the same principle would also be possible to use for the UAV Controller (UAVC).

+#4 UAV and Controller tracking The solution enables the UTM/USS to track UE and session related events for the UAV and UAVC via operator provided network APIs.

+#5 UAV authorization revocation and (re)authorization The solution enables the UTM/USS to use operator provided network API’s for (re) authorization and revocation of the UAV.

+#6 UAV Controller and UAV association The solution support setting up of an association between UAVC and UAV

 #7 User Plane Connectivity for UAVs